Discriminatory Heel-Height Policies

-How corporate heel-height policies create a double standard as more women choose careers in STEM and manufacturing
+This is a case study that looks at how corporate heel-height policies can create a double standard leading to gender discrimination as more women choose careers in STEM and manufacturing.

 WORKPLACE SAFETY GUIDELINES

 OSHA (Occupational Safety and Health Administration) is well-known for guiding workplace safety standards in the U.S. Aside from a few exceptions, workplaces in the United States are required to comply with OSHA standards.